tegacodes/Drawing-Seeing-Moving-with-Code/docs/week2.md

 ####Update Git
 * Update your fork of the class repository. ([Instructions from here.](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/))
-  * First make sure your online repository has you homework.
+  * First make sure your online repository has your homework.
+If it hasn't, [push your changes to github.](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/tree/gh-pages/docs/pushtogit.md)
-  * Then in the terminal cd to whereever your local repo is where you are working
+  * Then in the terminal cd to whereever your local repo is - this is whereever you have been working
-  * Make sure they are synced. (`git status`) will tell you this
+  * Make sure your remote and your local repos are synced. (`git status`) will tell you this
   * You may need to `git pull` which will bring in your online changes to your local repository
   * Now your local and your remote version should be matched. `git status` showing no red lines!
-  * Now you are going to pull in the new examples for this week from the master repository. `git checkout gh-pages`
+  * Now you are going to pull in the new examples for this week from the master repository to your local. `git checkout gh-pages`
   * And pull the updated branch from the main repo `git pull https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code.git gh-pages`
   * Fingers crossed you have no merge conflicts.
 (If you do, talk to me)